ppy/osu-wiki/wiki/Skinning/en.md

 ## See also

 - [skin.ini](/wiki/Skinning/skin.ini)
-- [Skinning history](/wiki/Skinning/History) - a list of legacy skinning elements that are no longer in use
+- [Skinning history](/wiki/Skinning/History) - a list of legacy skin elements that are no longer in use
 - [Compendium](https://osu.ppy.sh/community/forums/topics/686664) - a list of completed skins
 - [Skinning FAQ](/wiki/Skinning/FAQ)
 - [Guides and important threads](/wiki/Skinning/Guides_and_important_threads)